Ivan Štefanec: Early life and education

-Ivan Štefanec was born in Považská Bystrica, Slovakia.
-After finishing high school in 1979, he studied at the University of Economics in Bratislava studying Economic Mathematics from 1979 to 1983.
-He later supplemented his studies with a postgraduate study of the English language at Comenius University in Bratislava (1987–1989).
-After the events of November 1989, he was one of the first Czechoslovak students to use the opportunity to study abroad and became a successful graduate of the first MBA program for managers in Central and Eastern Europe with a diploma from the Rochester Institute of Technology in New York (1991–1992).
-Among many reputable professors, he was taught by Douglass North, who won the Nobel Prize in Economics in 1993.
-In the year 1994, Ivan Štefanec finished his scientific postgraduate studies at the University of Economics in Bratislava, Faculty of Business and Informatics in Bratislava.
+Štefanec was born in Považská Bystrica, Slovakia.
+After graduating from high school in 1979, he studied at the University of Economics in Bratislava studying Economic Mathematics from 1979 to 1983. Štefanec later supplemented his studies with a postgraduate English studies at Comenius University in Bratislava between 1987 and 1989.
+From 1991 until 1992, he became one of the first Czechoslovak students to use the opportunity to study abroad and graduated from Rochester Institute of Technology with the first MBA program for managers in Central and Eastern Europe.
+Among many reputable professors, Štefanec was taught by Douglas North who won the Nobel Prize in Economics in 1993.
+The following year in 1994, he finished his scientific postgraduate studies at the University of Economics in Bratislava, Faculty of Business and Informatics in Bratislava.

 Career

-Ivan Štefanec started working as a researcher and later as a project manager at the engineering plant Považské Strojárne, Považská Bystrica in 1983.
-From 1992 to1993 he worked as the branch manager of Ernst & Young CS Consulting and since 1994 his professional career was intertwined with the company Coca-Cola.
-He started as chief financial officer and deputy general manager and successfully ran the company Coca-Cola Beverages Slovakia as the general manager for 5 years.
+Štefanec started working as a researcher and later as a project manager at the engineering plant Považské Strojárne, Považská Bystrica in 1983.
+He worked of Ernst & Young CS Consulting from 1992 until 1993 and his professional career has been intertwined with the company Coca-Cola since 1994. Štefanec started as chief financial officer and deputy general manager and successfully ran the company Coca-Cola Beverages Slovakia as the general manager for five years.
 Under his leadership, Coca-Cola Beverages Slovakia was awarded with the National Quality Prize 2001.

-Following this and other accomplishments Ivan Štefanec was appointed the EU integration manager of Coca-Cola HBC in Vienna in January 2003.
-This role, among other responsibilities, incorporated the preparation of the company for EU Enlargement in all accessible countries.
-Ivan Štefanec was also the president of the Business Alliance of Slovakia from when it was founded in 2001 until 2005.
+Štefanec was appointed the EU integration manager of Coca-Cola HBC in Vienna in January 2003, which incorporated the preparation of the company for EU Enlargement in all accessible countries.
+He also served as president of the Business Alliance of Slovakia from its discovery in 2001 until 2005.

 Political career

 Career in national politics

-In 2003, Štefanec was nominated for the position of European Commissioner by the Slovak Democratic and Christian Union.
-After the 2004 wind disaster in the High Tatra Mountains, Ivan Štefanec led the Government Committee for the recovery and development of the High Tatras.
-In 2006, he was appointed as the Plenipotentiary for adoption of the Euro in Slovakia.
-From 2006 – 2010 and 2010 – 2014 he was a member of the Slovak National Council.
-He focused specifically on Economic issues and European affairs.
-Moreover, he was active in the area of SMEs, entrepreneurship and Slovak/Taiwanese relations.
-In 2010 he was appointed the chairman of the Parliamentary Committee on European Affairs.
-On 19 February 2015 Ivan Štefanec left the SDKÚ-DS party claiming that the party has ceased to function.
-He has been a member of the Slovak political party KDH (Christian Democratic Movement) since November 2015.
+Štefanec was appointed European Commissioner by the Slovak Democratic and Christian Union in 2003.
+After the 2004 wind disaster in the High Tatra Mountains, he led the Government Committee for the recovery and development of the High Tatras. Štefanec was appointed as the Plenipotentiary for adoption of the Euro in Slovakia in 2005.
+He was a member of the Slovak National Council from 2006 until 2014, specifically focusing on Economic issues and European affairs. Štefanec was appointed the chairman of the Parliamentary Committee on European Affairs in 2018.
+On 19 February 2015, Štefanec left SDKÚ-DS and joined Christian Democratic Movement in 2015.

-With respect to international relations, his main actions include: